 Benjamin Altman “possesses robust technique and enough agility to make [the music] both sound and appear effortless,” and “a musical intelligence and intuitiveness” that have impressed audiences across the country.
 He is an active concertizer, chamber musician, and concerto soloist.
-Recent performances include concerts with the Colorado Guitar Quartet, the trio Magpie, the “Fresh City Life” series at the Denver Public Library, and Joaquin Rodrigo’s famous Concierto de Aranjuez with the Macon Symphony Orchestra.
-This season he will be a soloist with the Ocmulgee Symphony Orchestra.
+Recent performances include solo and chamber music appearances at Dumbarton House, Strathmore Mansion, the Lyceum, and other venues in the Washington, DC, metropolitan area.
+Past appearances include concerts with the Colorado Guitar Quartet, the trio Magpie, the “Fresh City Life” series at the Denver Public Library, the Ocmulgee Symphony Orchestra, and Joaquin Rodrigo’s famous Concierto de Aranjuez with the Macon Symphony Orchestra.

-In addition to his activities as a performer, Mr. Altman has been a dedicated teacher for nearly ten years.
-He currently teaches at the International School of Music, as well as privately, in the Washington DC metro area.
+In addition to his activities as a performer, Mr. Altman has been a dedicated teacher for more than ten years.
+He currently teaches at the Opal Music Studio, the Potomac School, and the International School of Music in the Washington DC metro area.
 Previously Mr. Altman has served on faculty at Nazareth College, the Eastman Community Music School, and the Rocky Ridge Music Center.
 During his graduate studies, he not only taught private lessons and chamber music, but gave a course on Guitar Pedagogy.